Bone density scan (DXA scan)

 A bone density scan checks the density of your bones.
 If your bone density is low, you have a higher risk of a bone fracture.

-This scan may also be called a bone mineral density scan (BMD scan) or a dual energy x-ray absorptiometry scan (DXA or DEXA scan).
+It may also be called a bone mineral density scan (BMD scan) or a dual energy x-ray absorptiometry scan, DXA or DEXA scan.

 Who has a bone density scan?

-Your GP or hospital doctor may arrange for you to have a DXA scan depending on a number of risk factors:
+Your GP or hospital doctor may arrange for you to have a DXA scan if:

 • a fracture risk assessment tool shows your risk of fracture is intermediate (between low risk and high risk)